ABRG-Models/BarrelEmerge/README.md

 ```

 **Note:** You'll ideally have an OpenMP-capable compiler.
 You'll
-probably need libomp as well, because Armadillo uses that if OpenMP is
+probably need libomp as well, because even though my code doesn't use
+the runtime part of OpenMP, Armadillo does so if OpenMP is
 present.
-You get these both for free with gcc on a modern Linux
+You get OpenMP/libomp for free with gcc on a modern Linux
 computer; on a Mac, you will have to install libomp from source.

 Now you can read how to reproduce the experiments.
 To reproduce all of